 Welcome to our study of the Book of the Psalms.
 We invite groups and individuals doing this 28-

 lesson Turning to God’s Word Catholic Bible study to take advantage of our supplemental online study pages.
 Sing a New Psalm: Communicating with God Through the Prayers of the Church has been granted an imprimatur and can be purchased from our website shop.
 If you have a question for one of our authors, click on the “ask us your question” button that appears on all of our online supplemental pages.

 a heart too full to contain the Psalmist’s joy

 The title of this lesson—”An Overflowing Heart”—is based on the announcement in Psalm 45 that the Psalmist’s heart is overflowing with noble words.
 He’s unable to contain his joy.
-This contrasts with the feelings expressed in Psalm 32, in which the Psalmist acknowledges in vivid detail the physical effects that occur whenever he has attempted to keep sin a secret.
-Tami Palladino’s illustration shows a heart spilling over with superior character traits associated with Christian life.
+This contrasts with the feelings expressed in Psalm 32, in which the Psalmist acknowledges in vivid detail the physical effects that have occurred whenever he’s attempted to keep sin a secret.
+Tami Palladino’s illustration shows a heart spilling over with character traits associated with Christian life.
 How many of these traits do you think others might use to describe you?
 Click on the image to enlarge Tami’s illustration, which appears on page 37 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.

 WHAT DO YOU THINK your heart looks like?

 If you examine this full-size illustration on page 37 of Sing a New Psalm: Communicating with God Through the Prayers of the Church, you can make a list of the noble words with which the Psalmists’ heart is overflowing.

 ?
 How do these qualities contribute to overall well-being?